Ques 1. Which are the countries with which India shares land boundaries? Write a short note about India’s position among its neighbours.

 The Thar Desert or the Indian Desert is located in Rajasthan.
 Jaipur is the capital of Rajasthan.
 Goa, the smallest state of India, has an area of only 3,702km. (appr.
 3.7 thousand km.).

 The Arabian Sea lies to the west of Goa.
 To its north lies Maharashtra and to its east and south lies Karnataka.
 Panaji is the capital of Goa.

 Ques 5.
 What are the two groups of Indian islands?
 Write a note on each, describing its geographic position with relation to India.

 Ans.
 The two group of islands which are part of the Indian Union are the Andaman & Nicobar Islands and the Lakshadweep Islands.
-The Andaman and Nicobar Islands lie to the southeast of Indian mainland in the Bay of Bengal.
+The Andaman and Nicobar Islands lie to the southeast of the Indian mainland in the Bay of Bengal.

 Fig: Andaman & Nicobar island and Lakshadweep islandThe Lakshadweep Islands lie in the Arabian Sea to the southwest of India’s mainland, close to the Malabar coast of Kerala.
 The Andaman and Nicobars are formed of the Great Andamans and the Little Andamans in the north and Nicobar Islands in the south.
 They are groups of numerous big and small islands.
 The southernmost point of the Indian Union is located in one of these Islands.

 These islands are of great strategic importance to India.
-They lie close to the equator and have equatorial climate.
-They lie along the trans-Indian Ocean route and close to the south and southeast Asia.
+They lie close to the equator and have an equatorial climate.
+They lie along the trans-Indian Ocean route and close to south and southeast Asia.
 Port Blair is the official headquarters of Andaman and Nicobar.